pparamav/hack112/Final Result/README.txt

 Press down if you think it isn't
 You will gain/loose score depending on whether the model says the critical sentiment agrees with you

-If you press 'r', you're put into lookup mode:
+If you restart the app and press 'r', you're put into lookup mode:
 Press 'n' to open up an entry box type in the movie you want to look up and click the enter button on the window Voila!
 The moive and the sentiment appears in the app